 You might say I’m addicted to YouTube (you don’t want to know what my particular obsession is, but I also watch it for the documentaries and old movies, I swear.)
 It started small, as all addictions do, just watching a few ‘Top Ten’ shorts and the like before retiring to bed.
 (I’m a bit of a night owl.)
 However, as we all know, YouTube is a great purveyor of ‘alternative facts’ and pseudoscience, and one example I came across was the ‘Mandela Effect’, a concept, as I demonstrate in The Myth of the Mandela Effect, which can be easily debunked with a few facts and a modicum of logic.

 I don’t just get a bee in my bonnet while sitting on the couch, you know.
 Sometimes it comes from a little light reading.
 Back when I was studying Popular Fiction as part of my writing course, I came across an exceptionally egregious example of contemporary ‘Regency Romance’ and became incensed at the depths to which this genre, which I had enjoyed so much as a teenager, had degenerated.
-I wrote extensively on the subject for my course and subsequently for my website.
-(Some of it ended up as book reviews on Goodreads.)
+I wrote extensively on the subject for my course (some of which ended up as book reviews on Goodreads.)

 I toyed for a while with whether or not I should revisit the subject, wondering if what I wrote then would still be relevant to my readers.
 Perhaps the genre had moved on or lost its popularity since back then.
 But then along came Bridgerton and I realised my thoughts on the subject would still be relevant, so I laid them out in A Bridgerton Too Far.

-If you have any friends who, like me, get bees in their bonnets about the strangest things, do share this roundup with them.
+If you have any friends who, like me, get bees in their bonnets about the strangest things, do share this post with them.